 The Room has selecting areas of the level through a fake title screen at one point, and walking upside down in one of those areas.

 In Zone 3, the answer to a puzzle is in the game's Readme file.

-Ironic Nursery Tune: "Grey Pencil," which plays during the scribbled section of the Room, and another one called "The Race of a Thousand Ants" plays multiple times - during the scenes after defeating Dedan and Japhet with Hugo, when you use the Music Box, and during the final, red-colored section of the Room.
+Ironic Nursery Tune: "Grey Pencil," which plays during the scribbled section of the Room, and another one called "The Race of a Thousand Ants" plays multiple times - during the scenes with Hugo after defeating Dedan and Japhet, when you use the Music Box, and during the final, red-colored section of the Room.

 Due to the loud and sudden pre-battle noise, nearly every single random encounter could count as this.
 The Secretary encounters in the purified Zones in particular feel like this, due to the Zones' barren nature and how low the encounter rate is.

 Which does pose some questions: how does a giant flying sky whale manage to sneak up on you?

 Enoch also gives you a big one after getting back to the Zone 3 Area 4 subway.
 The fact he's even bigger when he does doesn't help in the least.

 Jumping Off the Slippery Slope: All three Guardians, especially Dedan and Japhet turning Jerk Ass and Ax-Crazy respectively.
 In Chapter 4 of the Room they're all shown to be kind and have legitimate ideas and hopes for how to make the rebuilt world into a Utopia.
 Dedan and Japhet turn completely against their Elsens and plans when things do not work out while Enoch sticks to his methods, albeit as a Well-Intentioned Extremist.